 The following “Make-Up Weeks” are scheduled for any student who needs to make-up time in the Program and/or conduct competencies for the Program.

 Students are required to attend all 16-days of the in-class program as well as the two-day Skills Assessment Rodeo.
 Any student unable to attend their regularly scheduled class or the Skills Assessment Rodeo is required to make-up the time, training, and competencies covered during those class days.
+Please note: There will be a make-up Administration fee of $75 per session, per student.
 To progress into the next year or to complete the Program, all students must complete the full program requirements.

 * In-Person, Virtual & Hybrid Lectures